The Best VR Experiences in Summer 2018

 Jesse Favalava Favela

-I love the stream, community and great entertainment every Monday and Thursday at 7:30PM.
+I love the stream, community, and great entertainment every Monday and Thursday.

 I really enjoy my time hanging out with the community and I want more people to enjoy it too.

 Find more of my content here on their website!

 Stay Tuned For My Other VR Articles Coming Soon:

 – Everything You Need To Know About VR Hardware in Summer 2018

 – Virtual Reality Is More Than Just Games

 Jesse is a tech and gaming enthusiast, specializing in Advertising.
 He lives in a suburb outside of Los Angeles and enjoys having access to the best of OC and LA county.
 He wants to create an entertainment lounge where people can be exposed to the future of technology, gaming, and fun.
 He is a dog lover.